davidvilla/ian/README.rst

 You may provide these functions in your **~/.config/ian** file or the by-project **.ian** file.

-Compiling i386 packages in a amd64 computer
+Compiling i386 packages in an amd64 computer
 ===========================================

 ::